Takawell/Aichixia/README.md

 - Node.js 18+
 - A Supabase project
-- API keys for whichever AI providers you want to enable
+- API keys for whichever providers you want to enable

 ### Installation